openedx/edx-platform/common/djangoapps/third_party_auth/docs/how_tos/migrating_apple_users_in_teams.rst

 This document explains how to migrate apple signed-in users in the event of switching teams on the Apple Developer console.
-When a user uses Apple to sign in, edx receives an `id_token from apple containing user information`_, including user's unique identifier with key `sub`.
+When a user uses Apple to sign in, LMS receives an `id_token from apple containing user information`_, including user's unique identifier with key `sub`.
 This unique identifier is unique to Apple team this user belongs to.
 Upon switching teams on Apple, developers need to migrate users from one team to another i.e. migrate users' unique identifiers.
-In edx, users' unique apple identifiers are stored in social_django.models.UserSocialAuth.uid.
+In the LMS, users' unique apple identifiers are stored in social_django.models.UserSocialAuth.uid.
 Following is an outline specifying the migration process.